-When an employee in a permanent position is directed to work in a higher classification for which the compensation is greater than that to which the employee is regularly assigned, and the employee works in such an assignment for a period of two days, with the written approval of his/her department head, the employee shall be compensated for said work in the higher position from the beginning of the second day at the rate of pay established for the higher classification equal to at least five percent above compensation normally received by the individual.
+When an employee in a permanent position is assigned in writing by his or her supervisor to perform all of the duties of a higher classification for which the compensation is greater than that to which the employee is regularly assigned the employee shall be compensated for said work in the higher position from the beginning of the assignment at the rate of pay established for the higher classification equal to at least five percent above compensation normally received by the individual.
 Compensation for working at a higher rank shall be not less than the minimum salary for the higher classification and no greater than the maximum salary of the higher classification.
 Allowable overtime will be paid on the basis of the designated workweek and rate of pay for the higher classification.
+Higher class assignments filling a vacant position shall be limited to 960 hours in the higher classification.